 - Public employees who have sick leave benefits by state law

-There are several allowable reasons for taking a sick day.
+There are several allowable reasons for taking a sick day under the New Jersey Earned Sick Leave Law.
 These include:

-- Your own health needs or the health needs of a family member.
+- Time needed for an employee to care for the health needs of a family member.
 A family member is defined as a child, grandchild, sibling, spouse, domestic partner, civil union partner, parent, grandparent, or another individual related by blood to the employee or whose association is equal to that of a family relationship.

 - The closing of the employee’s workplace, school, or childcare facility because of a public health emergency.

 - A child’s school-related conference, meeting, or other event required by a school administrator or staff member.

 If an employee’s need to use paid sick leave is known ahead of time, an employer can request up to seven days of notice.
 If the event is not foreseeable, the employer can request that the employee give them as much notice as is practically possible.
 Employers can ask employees to submit reasonable documentation for taking sick leave for three or more consecutive days, and in certain other circumstances.